pramnora/SVG/README.md

 -(the rest of the svg code will be written inside here...)-
 &lt;/svg&gt;

-Alternatively, you may wish to colour in the box a certain colour, again, using CSS...
+Alternatively, you may wish to colour in the box a certain specific colour, again, using CSS...

 &lt;svg width="100" height="100" style="background-color:red"&gt;
 -(the rest of the svg code will be written inside here...)-